 “As American as Apple Pie” is an expression we all know, meaning that something is undeniably American, like Ronald McDonald, President Lincoln or the 4th of July.

-Apple pies are as European as… well me.
+Apple pies first appeared in Europe.
 One of the first recorded Apple pies dates from around 1381 in England.

 Here in Europe we thank apples to the Romans who first introduced them to us, later colonists brought them over to the new world.
 Even planted apple trees but because they didn’t have any proper honey bees at first, the trees didn’t produce much fruit.
 Later they also brought over honey bees and plenty of apples were produced.